aninditaa10/Ricci-curvature-graph/README.md

 ## **Libraries Used**
 To run this code, ensure you have the following libraries installed:
 - [`networkx`](https://networkx.org/) – Graph creation and manipulation.
 - [`GraphRicciCurvature`](https://pypi.org/project/GraphRicciCurvature/) – Computes Forman Ricci curvature for graph edges.
+The formula used in this case is for directed weighted graph.
 - [`matplotlib`](https://matplotlib.org/) – Visualizing the graph with curvature annotations.

 ## **Output Graph Structure**
 - **Nodes:** Represent different points in the network.
 - **Edges:** Directed and weighted connections between nodes.
-- **Curvature Calculation:** Forman Ricci curvature is computed based on the connectivity of each edge, with higher values indicating tightly connected areas and negative values indicating potential bottlenecks.
+- **Curvature Calculation:** Forman Ricci curvature is computed based on the connectivity of each edge, with higher values indicating tight connections and negative values indicating potential bottlenecks.

 ## **How to Run**
 1. **Install Dependencies**